 Seeking Outside Employment

-- a potential employer has contacted the employee about possible employment and the employee makes a response other than rejection; and
+• a potential employer has contacted you about possible employment and you make a response other than rejection; and

-- the employee has contacted a prospective employer about possible employment (unless the sole purpose of the contact is to request a job application or if the person contacted is affected by the performance of the employee’s duties only as part of an industry).
+• you have contacted a prospective employer about possible employment (unless the sole purpose of the contact is to request a job application or if the person contacted is affected by the performance of your duties only as part of an industry).

-- either the employee or the prospective employer rejects the possibility of employment and all discussions of possible employment have ended; or
+• either you or the prospective employer rejects the possibility of employment and all discussions of possible employment have ended; or

-- two months have elapsed since the employee’s dispatch of an unsolicited resume and the employee has received no expression of interest from the prospective employer.
+• two months have elapsed since your dispatch of an unsolicited resume and you have received no expression of interest from the prospective employer.

 In some cases, an employee may be authorized by an agency official to participate in particular matters from which he would otherwise have to be disqualified due to his job search.
 In other cases, an agency ethics official may determine that an employee who has sought, but is no longer seeking, employment nevertheless is subject to a continuing period of disqualification.

 The Stop Trading on Congressional Knowledge Act of 2012, P.L.
-112-105, requires that public financial disclosure filers must report to their supervising ethics offices all negotiations or agreements for future private employment within three days after commencement of such negotiations or agreement, and then recuse themselves when there is a conflict of interest or an appearance of a conflict of interest.
-The restriction also applies when an employee negotiates for or has an agreement with a non-federal entity of future compensation for providing personal services which might not be considered employment as may arise when, for example, post-government teaching, speaking, or writing activity.
+112-105, requires that public financial disclosure filers report to their supervising ethics offices all negotiations or agreements for future private employment within three days after commencement of such negotiations or agreement, and then recuse themselves when there is a conflict of interest or an appearance of a conflict of interest.
+The restriction also applies when such an employee negotiates for or has an agreement with a nonfederal entity of future compensation for providing personal services which might not be considered employment as may arise when, for example, for post-government teaching, speaking, or writing activity.
 For this purpose, compensation includes potential income such as royalties as well as payment for transportation, lodging and meals, but not income from investment activities where the employee’s services are not a material factor in the production of income.
-See OGE Legal Advisories 12-01 and 13-06 at www.oge.gov.

 Additional restrictions apply under the Procurement Integrity Act (see 5 CFR 2635.107 and 41 U.S.C.A.
 2101-07) to employees involved in acquisition.
 In sum, once they have started seeking employment with a bidder or offeror, they may not take any official action in a procurement for $100,000 or more.
-Guidance for Defense Department employees under this act is at www.defenselink.mil/dodgc/defense_ethics—select Ethics Resource Library, then DoD Guidance.
+Guidance for Defense Department employees under this act is at http://ogc.osd.mil/defense_ethicshttp://ogc.osd.mil/defense_ethics—select Section 847.

 Employees terminating government service are subject to 18 U.S.C.
 207, which restricts former employees of the Executive Branch from making any communication to or appearance before an employee of the United States on behalf of any other person concerning a particular matter involving specific parties.
 This includes, for example, a particular contract that was either under the former employee’s official responsibility (two-year bar) or one in which the former employee had participated personally and substantially (lifetime bar).